clarkkozak/Notes/ultimate-redux/README.md

 ## Section 8 Middleware

+### Lesson 1 Introduction

 Building block that allows us to cause side effects

-### Lesson 1 Introduction

 ### Lesson 2 What is Middleware

+Action -> Single entry point (a pipe line; middleware!) -> Reducers (root reducers that will pass it to it's children reducers)

+Redux Middleware: After an action is dispatched and before it goes to root reducer

+Existing Middleware:

+- Calling APIs
+- Error Reporting
+- Analytics
+- Authorization

+We can Log and authorize the action,

+- if it false auth, doesn't reach the root reducer

 ### Lesson 3 Creating Middleware